Chartwell: 1922 to 1939

-Churchill described his life at Chartwell in the later 1930s in the first volume of his history of the Second World War, The Gathering Storm.
+Churchill described his life at Chartwell during the later 1930s in the first volume of his history of the Second World War, The Gathering Storm.
 "I had much to amuse me.
 I built ... two cottages, ... and walls and made ... a large swimming pool which ... could be heated to supplement our fickle sunshine.
 Thus I ... dwelt at peace within my habitation".
 Bill Deakin, one of Churchill's research assistants, recalled his working routine.
 "He would start the day at eight o'clock in bed, reading.
 Then he started with his mail.
 His lunchtime conversation was quite magnificent, ...absolutely free for all.
 After lunch, if he had guests he would take them round the garden.
 At seven he would bathe and change for dinner.
 At midnight, when the guests left, then he would start work ... to three or four in the morning.
 The secret was his phenomenal power to concentrate."
 In his study of Churchill as author, the historian Peter Clarke described Chartwell as "Winston's word factory".

 In the opinion of Robin Fedden, a diplomat, and later Deputy General Secretary of the National Trust and author of the Trust's first guidebook for Chartwell, the house became "the most important country house in Europe".
 The historian Graham Stewart, in his study of Tory Party politics, Burying Caesar, described it as "a sort of Jacobite court of St Germain".
 A stream of friends, colleagues, disgruntled civil servants, concerned military officers and foreign envoys came to the house to provide information to support Churchill's struggle against appeasement.
 At Chartwell, he developed what Fedden calls, his own "little Foreign Office ... the hub of resistance".
 The Chartwell visitors' book, meticulously maintained from 1922, records 780 house guests, not all of them friends, but all grist to Churchill's mill.
 An example of the latter was Sir Maurice Hankey, Clerk of the Privy Council, who was Churchill's guest for dinner in April 1936.
 Hankey subsequently wrote, "I do not usually make a note of private conversations but some points arose which gave an indication of the line which Mr Churchill is likely to take in forthcoming debates (on munitions and supply) in Parliament".
 A week later, Reginald Leeper, a senior Foreign Office official and confidant of Robert Vansittart, visited Churchill to convey their views on the need to use the League of Nations to counter German aggression.
 Vansittart wrote, "there is no time to lose.
 There is indeed a great danger that we shall be too late".